 "Sirs -- I would like to expression my consternt (crossed out) consternation concerning your poor taste + lack of sympathy for the public, as evidenced by your running of the ads for the movie "Badlands," featuring the blurb: "In 1959 most people were killing time.
 Kit + Holly were killing people."
 In light of recent events, this kind of murder-glorification can only be deplorable at best (not that glorification of violence was ever justifiable) why don't you show some concern for public sensibilities + cut the ad?
 A citizen."

-This letter and the previous S.L.A. letter marked a deviation for the Zodiac Killer, in the way he signed off both communications.
+This card and the previous S.L.A. letter marked a deviation for the Zodiac Killer, in the way he signed off both communications.
 Instead of the ominous crosshairs and running victim count, he would sign off with "A citizen" and "a friend," and either marked a shift of personality within the murderer or both letters were simply not mailed by the Zodiac Killer.

 This correspondence and the Exorcist letter, both mailed in 1974, seemingly showed the killer's interest in these 1973 movies, dedicating two communications to the subject and mailing both to the San Francisco Chronicle.
 Even more curious, therefore, that the two movies released in 1971 received no attention whatsoever from the Bay Area killer.
 One month after the Los Angeles letter of March 13th 1971, a Zodiac film was released on April 7th directed by Tom Hansen, and later that year the blockbuster 'Dirty Harry' movie, based on the Zodiac Killer, was released on December 23rd 1971 directed by Don Siegel.
 In fact the Zodiac Killer remained quiet for nearly three years.

 It would seem unimaginable that a killer who so craved attention and publicity would fail to capitalize on such a veritable banquet in his name, unless of course he was indisposed.
 Was the Zodiac Killer incarcerated during this period?